phatpenguin/poke-trakr/README.md

 # poke-trakr
-Pokemon Tracker -- What Pokemon did you
+Pokemon Tracker -- What Pokemon did you catch and where did you catch it??